Leica Q2 vs Sony A7R III

 Studio photographers will appreciate that the Sony A7R III (unlike the Q2) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the Q2 and the A7R III are recent models that are part of the current product line-up.
-The A7R III replaced the earlier Sony A7R II, while the Q2 followed on from the Leica Q Typ 116.
+The Q2 is a recent model that features in the current product line-up of Leica.
+In contrast, the A7R III has been discontinued (but can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A7R III was succeeded by the Sony A7R IV.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.

 So what conclusions can be drawn?
 Is the Leica Q2 better than the Sony A7R III or vice versa?
 The listing below highlights the relative strengths of the two models.